-What is it?A webinar is a seminar conducted over the web.
-You can present to a significant amount of people, in the 100s if you’re lucky.
+What is a webinar?A webinar is a seminar conducted over the web.
+You can present to a significant amount of people, including in the hundreds if you’re lucky.
 The general purpose is to generate leads or educate your audience in some way.
 They’re often a feature rich platform with slide shows or demonstrations, polls, Q&As, surveys and more.

 They work by allowing a presenter or several presenters to either dial in or connect via webcam.
 You can present your webinar live, or present it using SimLive.
 This is when you record it beforehand and present it as if it were live.
 Your audience attend your event by clicking a single URL.
 You can choose whether you want to include a custom registration form and password protection for individuals who are attending.

 So, when would you use a webinar?

 When you need to grow as a business

 Webinars are an effective and affordable way to generate high quality leads.
 As mentioned, you can create custom registration forms, which can be made mandatory to attend the event.
 You choose what information is most valuable and what you’d like to gather from them, so you’re in the best position to follow up afterwards.
 With many of us now working remotely and unable to attend large scale conferences, you can use it as an opportunity to reach even wider audiences!

 Educating new employees on your company values, procedures etc can be a time-consuming task.
 The same can be said for developing your workers skill sets.
 With features built into the product dedicated to training such as exams and certificates you can tailor make courses, saving time and resources that can be better spent elsewhere.

 If used properly, they can be fantastic for building company reputability and authority.
 You can provide expertise, without asking for much in return.
 If you’re an expert in content marketing, social media, life guru, computer programming, whatever it may be, the platform can be used to educate efficiently and on a much larger scale.
 This in turn builds trust with you being recognised as an expert in that field and are more likely to make a purchase.